skorasaurus/skorasaurus.github.io/maps/index.md

 [View The Cleveland Building Ages Map](clebuildings/index.html) -  [code](https://github.com/skorasaurus/clebuildings)

 A map displaying Cleveland's Building Ages.
 The black base map was designed by Carto.
 Done in 2015.
+(No longer maintained).

 ---